EC528-Fall-2024/hybrid-tx-analytical-epoxy/README.md

 ## 3. Scope and Features Of The Project:

 The scope of this project is to build a **Hybrid Transactional/Analytical Processing (HTAP)** system using Epoxy, integrating both **OLTP (Online Transaction Processing)** and **OLAP (Online Analytical Processing)** databases through a unified interface.
 This solution of Epoxy will enable transactions across diverse data stores without relying on the costly two-phase commit protocol.
+We will provide a cloud and local version.

 <br>